cyclic-software/docs/docs/concepts/database.md

 ```
 The `key` should be used to uniquely identify an item and its set of child items.

-`$index` is a list of `props` by which them item will be indexed. key-value pairs that have been indexed can be used to retrieve or query items with greater performance.
+`$index` is a list of `props` by which the item will be indexed. key-value pairs that have been indexed can be used to retrieve or query items with greater performance.

 ```js
 // example.js